qur/withmock/scenarios/README.txt

                   against one instance should not be satisified by calls against the other (which they are when using struct{} as the underlying type for the instance mock).

+issue28         - If a package embeds a C library, then that library will not be
+                  setup inside the working directory - and so the package will not compile.